deplinenoise/alt/README.md

 This is a little program that turns a file "inside out", so that literal runs of characters turn into function calls printing those characters.
-You can then drop in control structures and dynamic to print by using special escape block comments.
+You can then drop in control structures and dynamic expressions to print by using special escape block comments.
 This is more maintainable than writing a bunch of `printf()` or `std::cout` calls and handle escaping and all kinds of nonsense.

 The block comments recognized are: